 Make millions or be happy with enough?

 What if you earned your first million.
-Would you just stop working and chill for the rest of your life?
+Would you just stop working and do nothing for the rest of your life?
 Shouldn’t you care more for the person you have become while making that first million, then for the money itself?

-The person that makes that first million will not stop working hard on improving and learning for the rest of his or her life.
+The person that could make that first million will not stop working hard on improving and learning for the rest of his or her life.

-If you really needed that million now and your life depended on it you would go out and make that million, no matter what it takes.
+If you really needed that million right now and your life depended on it, you would go out and make that million, no matter what it takes.

-Maybe you’ll only really know you are in the right Industry and passionate about your projects, when you continue working on your 3d projects for yourself, even if you had all the money you needed.
+Maybe you’ll only really know you are in the right Industry and passionate about your projects, after you are rich and still continue working on your 3d projects for yourself.

 State of the 3D Industry

 Globalization and Technology is transforming the 3D Industry.
 Simple grunt work can be done for a fraction of the former costs, by Artists in countries with low living-costs.